qbic-pipelines/rnadeseq/docs/usage.md

 ### `--input_type`

 This tells the pipeline which type of input dataset is provided.
-Must be one of 'featurecounts', 'rsem', 'salmon', default: featurecounts.
+Must be one of 'featurecounts', 'rsem', 'salmon', 'smrnaseq', default: featurecounts.

 ### `--multiqc`